-- 831. Regulation 314 provides that the principal contractor for a construction project must put in place arrangements for ensuring compliance at the workplace with the provisions in the Regulation in relation to the: - General working environment (Division 2 of Part 3.2) - Provision of first aid (Division 3 of Part 3.2) - Preparation and implementation of emergency plans (Division 4 of Part 3.2) - Provision and use of personal protective equipment (Division 5 of Part 3.2) - Managing risks from airborne contaminants (Division 7 of Part 3.2) - Managing risks from hazardous atmospheres (Division 8 of Part 3.2) - Storage of flammable or combustible substances (Division 9 of Part 3.2) - Falling objects (Division 10 of Part 3.2) - Falls (Part 4.4) - 832.
-The maximum penalty for contravening regulation 314 is \$6 000 for an individual and \$30 000 for a body corporate.
+- 844. Regulation 314 provides that the principal contractor for a construction project must put in place arrangements for ensuring compliance at the workplace with the following provisions: - General working environment (Division 2 of Part 3.2) - Provision of first aid (Division 3 of Part 3.2) - Preparation and implementation of emergency plans (Division 4 of Part 3.2) - Provision and use of personal protective equipment (Division 5 of Part 3.2) - Managing risks from airborne contaminants (Division 7 of Part 3.2) - Managing risks from hazardous atmospheres (Division 8 of Part 3.2) - Storage of flammable or combustible substances (Division 9 of Part 3.2) - Falling objects (Division 10 of Part 3.2), and - Falls (Part 4.4). - 845.
+The maximum penalty for contravening regulation 314 is the tier E monetary penalty.